samuelryb/Text-to-Image-TTI-/README.md

 A logistic regression classifier was trained on this dataset, achieving an F1 of 0.9, EM of 0.82, Precision of 0.88 and Recall of 0.92.

-For the current updates on this project, please visit: https://ewb.engineering.cornell.edu/business.html and https://github.com/ewbbusiness/tti-project
+For the most up to date information on this project, please visit: https://ewb.engineering.cornell.edu/business.html and https://github.com/ewbbusiness/tti-project